-The Regional Greenhouse Gas Initiative (RGGI), which started in 2009, originated from an agreement to develop a carbon capand-trade program to reduce power sector carbon dioxide (CO2) emissions in the Northeast and Mid-Atlantic regions of the United States.
+Starting in 2009, RGGI originated from an agreement to develop a carbon cap-and-trade program to reduce power sector carbon dioxide ( $CO_2$ ) emissions in the Northeast and Mid-Atlantic regions of the United States.

 In 2003, Governor George Pataki of New York sent a letter to the governors of other Northeast and Mid-Atlantic states suggesting a regional strategy to lead the nation in combating global climate change.
-In December 2005, seven states-Connecticut, Delaware, Maine, New Hampshire, New Jersey, New York, and Vermont-signed a Memorandum of Understanding (MOU) to develop such a program.
-Two years after that three additional states, Maryland, Massachusetts, and Rhode Island, also formally signed on.
+In 2005 December, seven states-Connecticut, Delaware, Maine, New Hampshire, New Jersey, New York, and Vermont-signed a Memorandum of Understanding (MOU) to develop such a program.
+Two years after that three additional states, Maryland, Massachusetts, and Rhode Island, also formally joined the regional program.